BuildOnViction/docs/docs/general/tomomaster.md

 # [Voter](https://master.testnet.tomochain.com/voter/0x487d62d33467c4842c5e54eb370837e4e88bba0f)
-# General information
+### General Information
 On this page you can find general information about specific voters.

 !!! tip
-    As a voter, use this feature to make sure your earning your fair share of rewards.
+    As a voter, use this page to make sure you're earning your fair share of rewards.

 ### Candidates
-The candidates section shows all candidates that have been voted by this voter.
+The candidates section shows all masternode candidates that have been voted by this voter.

 ### Rewards
 The rewards section shows the rewards the voter has been receiving.

 !!! tip
-    If you voted an equal amount of TOMO for different masternodes and you see one if giving less rewards, you may have voted for a weak masternode and should consider changing your vote.
+    If you voted an equal amount of TOMO for different masternodes and you see one is giving less rewards, you may have voted for a weak masternode and should consider changing your vote.

 ### Transactions